Alfredo Beltrán Leyva: Trial and conviction

 Alfredo's trial was scheduled to begin on February 8, 2016.
 He was represented by prominent criminal defense attorney Angel Eduardo Balarezo of Washington, D.C.
 On February 23, Alfredo pleaded guilty before U.S. District Judge Richard J. Leon of the District of Columbia to participating in international drug trafficking operations.
 On June 28, the prosecution issued a preliminary forfeit order and requested Alfredo to pay up to $US10 billion, which the government estimated he had generated through his drug trafficking schemes.

 He was sentenced to life in prison on April 5, 2017, and ordered to forfeit US$529 million.
 The amount was based on the proceeds he made for shipping at least 27.9 tons of narcotics between 2000 and 2012.
 Alfredo's defense asked the judge to reduce his sentence to 25 years because their client had accepted his role in providing assistance to his brother Arturo to sell cocaine in Culiacán knowing that the drugs would end up in the U.S. Alfredo denied being involved in drug shipments to the U.S. and told the plaintiff that his brother was the true leader of Beltrán Leyva Cartel.
 The judge denied the defense's request because he stated that Alfredo did not accept full responsibility of his actions.
 In June 2022, Beltran Leyva was transferred from United States Penitentiary, Hazleton to ADX Florence.

-In popular culture

-A character loosely based on Beltran Leyva, named "El Arriero" ("The Wrangler" / "The Muleteer"), was briefly featured in the 2017 TV series "El Chapo".